This post is outdated. Check this README for updated information.

 core, sometimes it has a PID (process ID) appended to it

 gdb debugger.
-Done that you can debug the core as follows (we suppose you use the bash shell and that you are still in the
+Done that you can debug the core as follow:

 - Run the gdb:

-gdb ntop core.
+gdb ./<application executable name> -c <path to the core>.
 At this point the debugger will open a shell where you can run commands.